 Pete Armstrong

 Pete lives in a leafy suburb in Central Sweden.
-He spends his days in blue jeans looking after children, writing short stories and working on his first novel.
-In spare time he reads lots of contemporary fiction and plays a little Bach on the guitar.
+He spends his days in blue jeans, looking after children, and writing stories.

 Published and Commended Work